How Persona Culture Is Costing Us Our Authority

 Authority figures get followed without question, and individuals forget how to think, feel, and decide from within.

 No wonder power becomes concentrated in the hands of a few.
-We’re all getting good at spotting authoritarianism at the top, but miss the quiet authoritarianism we practise internally when we stop being authors of our own lives.
+But whilst we’re all getting good at spotting authoritarianism at the top, we miss the quiet authoritarianism we practise internally when we stop being the authors of our own lives…

 Authorship Is the Antidote